jshi31/NAFAE/README.md

 | GTX 1080 (Ti) | sm_61 |
 | Grid K520 (AWS g2.2xlarge) | sm_30 |
 | Tesla K80 (AWS p2.xlarge) | sm_37 |

-More details about setting the architecture can be found [here](https://developer.nvidia.com/cuda-gpus) or [here](http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)

 Install all the python dependencies using pip:
 ```